collocations.org

 religious

-VERB + DOUBT
+VERB + doubt

-arouse, raise
+raise

 His failure to appear raises serious doubts as to his reliability.

-entertain, feel, harbour, have
+entertain, feel, harbour/harbor, have

 She still felt the same niggling doubt: was he really telling the truth?

-express, voice | clear up, dispel, remove, resolve
+clear up, dispel, erase (esp.
+AmE), remove, resolve

-The announcement dispelled any doubts as to the prince''s intentions.
+The announcement dispelled any doubts as to the prince's intentions.

 cast, throw